Andrezascientist/analyzing_crime_los_angeles_case_study/README.md

 Potential extensions of this analysis include:

-- monthly or seasonal trend analysis
+- analyzing monthly and seasonal crime trends
-- hotspot analysis by area over time
+- comparing average daily crime frequency between weekdays and weekends
-- deeper crime-type segmentation by age, gender, or descent
+- examining geographic hotspots over time
-- weapon involvement by area and time of day
+- performing deeper segmentation by crime type, age, gender, and descent
-- interactive dashboard development for monitoring crime trends
+- analyzing weapon involvement by area and time of day
-- predictive modeling for high-risk periods or locations
+- exploring predictive modeling for high-frequency periods or locations

 ---